smeenakshi1997/GRIHAM-C_OGD/Readme.md

 5. Run the next cells in GRIHAMC_Front_end.ipynb for segregating the grievances, now classified based on org into stages.

 - Training code can be run as such with the files in problem_statement_1_and_2

+- The presentation and pdf files provide information on the project